 Getting around Bologna is easy, thanks to the simple grid layout of the streets.
 Most of the top attractions are also within walking distance of each other.

-While one day is enough time to see most of the city centre, you won’t have time to visit every landmark.
-The city has dozens of old buildings.
+While one day in Bologna is enough time to see most of the city centre, you won’t have time to visit every landmark.

 Start with breakfast at Piazza Maggiore

-Start your Italy itinerary in Piazza Maggiore.
+Start your Bologna itinerary in Piazza Maggiore.
 It’s the primary public square, located in the heart of Centro Storico.
 Travellers tend to pass this public square when walking around the historic city centre.

 The large public square connects several smaller squares and is surrounded by various religious and administrative buildings.
 It’s also where you’ll find the best pastry shops in the city.